• Skip to primary navigation

 As simple as mixing the ingredients, cooling, and then use the remaining dried beef to coat the cheeseball.

 Hint: You might have to get your hands dirty on this one.
-Maybe not for mixing the ingredients initially, but I really
+Maybe not for mixing the ingredients initially, but get those chopped dried beef chips on the cheese ball.

-The recipe I give is well tested and me-approved, but there are some other ways you could spice this up a bit to make it better for your family.
+The recipe I give is well-tested and me-approved, but there are other ways to spice this up a bit to make it better for your family.

-• Garlic - do you love garlic as much as I do?
-Add a clove or two of minced garlic when mixing all ingredients to add a bit of that flavor.
+• Garlic – do you love garlic as much as I do?
+Add a clove or two of minced garlic when mixing all ingredients to add flavor.

 • Green Onions - add a few minced green onions when mixing the ingredients.
 This adds a bit of flavor and color to the mix.

-In terms of food safety, there is some mayonnaise in this, so I would not leave it out for an extended period of time, particularly if you are using homemade mayonnaise.
+Regarding food safety, there is some mayonnaise in this, so I would not leave it out for an extended period, particularly if you are using homemade mayonnaise.
 If using commercial mayo (which I bet most of you are), 4-8 hours out at a party or potluck should be fine.
 Check out this article on mayonnaise safety.

-You can freeze this cheese ball by wrapping it in cling wrap and putting it in a freezer bag.
+You can freeze this cheese ball by wrapping it in cling wrap and in a freezer bag.
 I would use it within a month or two.

 FAQ